How do you manage your Strategic Performance?

 In today’s Volatile, Uncertain, Complex and Ambiguous world, the way leaders manage their strategy process becomes ever more important.
 Yet as this importance grows, we are still faced with the gloomy picture painted by research, that three out of four strategies tend to provide fewer results than planned or even outright fail.
 Some are never really carried out as such but remain just as high level visionary documents without any intention to execute accordingly.
 In this article we will outline some strategy models and concepts that have been most commonly used over the years.
 The intention is to point to a simple and straightforward process useful for managing your strategy on-the-go in times of rapid and fundamental change.

-In his book, ‘Strategy, Bad Strategy’, Richard Rumelt stated the simple truth about Strategic Management; “The core of strategy work is always the same: discovering the critical factors in a situation and focusing actions to deal with those factors”.
+In his book, ‘Strategy, Bad Strategy’, Richard Rumelt stated the simple truth about Strategic Performance Management; “The core of strategy work is always the same: discovering the critical factors in a situation and focusing actions to deal with those factors”.

 Relating to Rumelt’s statement, the strategy management process can be divided into two main parts: